-b) Following this unification, Update to staff training Training is New guidance being delivered to staff during patients' historical records must required now being training highlights potential risks that arise be reviewed and summarised at delivered.
-We upon discharge or transition and the key stages in their care aim for this requirement to review notes at these stages. approach to be fully embedded historical records and the need for these to be reviewed.
+be fully embedded into our services by June 2018.
+Existing training has included the importance of historical records and the need for these to be reviewed.
 We have introduced a new safety planning process which includes a historical risk perspective and we are training staff in this new model.
-Review to be complete by March 2018.
-We are also seeking to lead a review of patients with key characteristics in their risk profiles.
-A nationally recommended model has been identified for this purpose and the Trust is currently in conversation with Commissioners to support the use of this model.
-A pilot of high intensity management has been confirmed for a pilot in (2018).
-Commencement date to be confirmed. c) Progress against these recommendations to be monitored and audited March 2018 The Trust has established plans to audit the impact of all changes made in response to the learning from this case.
+Review to be complete by March 2018. ····, ····· c) Progress a recommendat monitored and ions to be March 2018- completed in February 2018 Next committee May 2018 The Trust has established plans to audit the impact of all changes made in response to the learning from this case.
 Additional audits are planned to review aspects of safeguarding adults, pertinent to this case.
 Scrutiny of these audits will take place at the Trust's Board Level Safeguarding Committee.
-This has occurred and will continue. d) The findings of these audits are to form part of discussions at regular Quality Assurance Meetings March 2018 The outcomes of the audit identified above have been scheduled for regular discussion at the Trust's Board level committees for quality and safeguarding.
-The Jan 2018 QAG meeting will review the implementation of these action plans - scheduled.
+This has occurred again in May 2018 and will continue.
+Safeguarding committee has received regular up- dates on progress and each board level committee receives a copy of this action plan. s of these audits art of discussions at y Assurance March 2018 completed in February 2018 Review quarterly until completed The outcomes of the audit identified above have been scheduled for regular discussion at the Trust's Board level committees for quality and safeguarding.
+The March QAG meeting will reviewed the implementation of these action plans - scheduled.
+The February and May Safeguarding committee reviewed progress against the action plan.
+These action plans are reviewed at each QAG review with commissioners.
+Last review May 2018 In addition NHS England have commissioned an additional 6 month review, e , interviews took place in May 2018.

-2 Responding to the service user's needs a)The ethos of CPA should be reflected and strengthened in training programmes Ensure importance of family collateral patient safety review and a historical review of risk is reflected in updated training.
-New training programme is underway.
-Revised CPA policy to be published by The Trust's CPA policy is undergoing significant review and a task group has been established, led by named safeguarding adults and clinical leads.
-The revised policy will reflect national best September 2017. practice.
-Ongoing engagement will continue with staff to understand the ethos of CPA including promoting a continual review of longitudinal risk and using collateral information from families.
+2 Responding to the service user's Ensure importance of family New training The Trust's CPA policy is undergoing significant needs collateral patient safety review programme is review and a task group has been established, led a)The ethos of CPA should be and a historical review of risk is reflected in updated underway.
+Revised CPA by named safeguarding adults and clinical leads.
+The revised policy will reflect national best reflected and strengthened in training. policy to be practice.
+Ongoing engagement will continue with training programmes training. published by staff to understand the ethos of CPA including training programmes September promoting a continual review of longitudinal risk 2017. and using collateral information from families.
+2017.
 Completed on a new additional model designed for roll out Jan 2018 Quality Committee.
+Ton out Jan 2018 Quanty committee.
 The Trust has developed a number of events to focus on learning from this case, including CPA.
 The use of CPA is monitored on our quality dashboard.
 CPA training is in place and staff are attending.
 This training will be further reviewed following the implementation of a new Trust-wise CPA policy.
-Learning from this incident is also featured in the Trust's safeguarding adults training, to ensure
+Learning from this incident is also featured in the Trust's safeguarding adults training, to ensure learning Further CPA reviews have been undertaken with Neighborhood CPA review last meeting held on the 7 th March.
+CPA training continues, trust attendance at national conference on CPA includes, the Trust changes and developments.
+I 1 1 1